san-lab/secretsplitcli/README.md

-A simple CLI to generate Shamir Secret Shares of a bn256 BLS private key Based on Corba.The fole format is adapted from Ethereum key files.
+A simple CLI to generate Shamir Secret Shares of a bn256 BLS private key Based on Corba.The file format is adapted from Ethereum key files.
 The cryptographic part depends on kyber

     Usage: